sakurai-youhei/proxy.py-uxspoilers-plugin/README.md

 }
 ```

-Or you may configure your browser's PAC URL with `http://ip-of-your-proxy:8899/wpad.dat`.
+Or you may configure your browser's [PAC](https://en.wikipedia.org/wiki/Proxy_auto-config) with `http://ip-of-your-proxy:8899/wpad.dat` manually.

 ## Installation